 It's no longer enough for you to collect email addresses and send out newsletters.
 If you intend to convert readers to paying customers, you need to segment your database.

 Simply put, segmentation is dividing your email list into subgroups so that you can then target emails to each of those subgroups.
 Although this may sound like a lot of extra work, it isn’t that difficult and it will increase both your open rates and your conversion rates.
 According to Fulcrum Tech Crunch, 39 percent of marketers who segmented their email lists experienced higher open rates, and 24 percent experienced higher revenue rates.

 Segmentation Tip #1: Identify Your Target Markets

-It can be overwhelming to try to segment a big database, especially if you aren’t sure which metric matter, or if categories overlap.
+It can be overwhelming to try to segment a big database, especially if you aren’t sure which metrics matter, or if categories overlap.
 But at the root of the success of any email marketing campaign is a close and detailed understanding of the target customer.
 What information can be mined about purchasing patterns, engagement with email marketing and social media, browsing patterns and propensities, and online choices?

 It’s important to begin by identifying (and documenting) exactly who your target markets are.
 Once you know that, you can examine your database and see which market each subscriber best fits into.

 If you need help identifying your organization’s Buyer Personas, download our quick guide.

 One effective means of segmentation is to separate those who are active from those who are inactive.
 Your inactive subscribers–those who haven’t opened, responded to or otherwise engaged with your emails for six months or more–need to get excited about your business all over again.
 You can create emails specifically for these people with compelling content and special offers for returning customers.
 Similarly, you can target emails that thank customers for their loyalty or offer exclusive deals to those who shop with you often to your active subscriber list.

 Segmentation Tip #3: Personalize Offers as Much as Possible